 Looking to the future

 Growing in a digital world

-‘On the Hoof’ is our health and social care bulletin that was first produced as a printed and posted news bulletin almost 20 years ago.
+‘On the Hoof’ is our health and social care bulletin that was first produced as a printed and posted news bulletin almost 23 years ago.
 A few years later, we suggested a switch to email, which was met with initial caution and nervousness.
-Today we send three regular email bulletins (Connected Voice, Haref and On the Hoof) and share most of our communications online through our website and social media.
-Video is becoming an increasingly popular communication tool and we have produced several films about our advocacy services – It’s a Win-win, Voices of Advocacy, and Fighting for your Rights – which give an insight from the perspectives of service users, advocates and referrers.
+Today we send three regular email bulletins (Connected Voice News, Haref Bulletin and On the Hoof) and share most of our communications online through our website and social media.
+Video is becoming an increasingly popular communication tool and we have produced several films about our advocacy services – Hate Relationships: New Understandings of Hate Crime, It’s a Win-win, Voices of Advocacy, and Fighting for your Rights – which give an insight from the perspectives of service users, advocates and referrers.
 We continue to invest in digital technologies and pioneer new ideas like our DIY Advocate app, whilst offering advice to other organisations about how to make the most of digital tools.
-OurGateshead is the community website that we develop and we are excited about the new features we plan to roll out in 2019.
+OurGateshead is the community website that we develop and we are excited about the new features and an app that we are hoping to roll out in the near future.

 Developing new services

 In 2016, we were invited to extend our infrastructure support services to voluntary and community organisations in Gateshead.
-In 2018, we secured contracts with Newcastle and Gateshead councils to continue serving voluntary, community and social enterprise groups across both local authority areas and we are rolling out a new Support and Development service in 2019.
+In 2018, we secured contracts with Newcastle and Gateshead councils to continue serving voluntary, community and social enterprise groups across both local authority areas.
 Annual surveys of our membership and partners, regular feedback and reviews have shown that our 730 plus members value our services and consistent record of accomplishment.

 The examples we have highlighted are just a selection of the numerous projects and organisations we have helped to establish and support over the years.